RamblingWare/RamblingWare/README.md

  1. Clone: `git clone https://github.com/oddoxorg/oddox`
  1. Install [CouchDB 2.1.1](https://couchdb.apache.org/) or signup for [Cloudant](https://cloudant.com/)
-     - For Production, Paste the db credentials in `src/main/resources/app.properties` file.
+     - For Production, Paste the couchdb credentials in `src/main/resources/db.properties` file.
      - If using on locahost, you don't need to edit the credentials, unless you want to.
  1. `cd oddox`
  1. Build: `./gradlew clean build`.
-WAR file at: `/build/libs/oddox-1.0.0.war`
+WAR file created: `/build/libs/oddox-1.0.0.war`
  1. Install [Tomcat 9.0](https://tomcat.apache.org/)
      - Copy `deploy/tomcat/server.xml` into `<tomcat-dir>/conf/`.
      - Copy WAR file into `<tomcat-dir>/webapps/` or for devs you can use Eclipse Servers UI (Window > Show View > Servers).